radiant-rstats/docs/model/app/logistic.md

 - sex = Sex (female, male)
 - age = Age in years

 Select `survived` as the response variable and `Yes` in **Choose level**.
 Select `pclass`, `sex` and `age` as the explanatory variables.
 In the screenshot below we see that each of the coefficients is statistically significant (p.value < .05) and that the model has some predictive power (Chi-squared statistic < .05).
-Unfortunately the coefficients from a logit model are difficult to interpret.
+Unfortunately the coefficients from a logistic regression model are difficult to interpret.
 The `OR` column provides estimated odds-ratios.
 We see that the odds of survival were significantly lower for 2nd and 3rd class passengers compared to 1st class passenger.
 The odds of survival for males were also lower than for females.
 While the effect of age is statically significant, for each extra year in age the odds of survival are not as strongly affected (see also the standardized coefficient).

 For each of the explanatory variables the following null and alternate hypotheses can be formulated for the odds ratios: